ElucidataInc/polly-docs/docs/OmixAtlas/FAQs/Bulk_RNA_sequencing_FAQs.md

 #### Details of the processing steps:

 1. Detect organisms and fetch relevant genome, annotation, and complementary DNA sequence data from Ensembl.
-2. Download the transcriptome sequencing data (.sra files) from SRA using sratoolkit prefetch / AWS S2 URI if publicly available.
+2. Download the transcriptome sequencing data (.sra files) from SRA using sratoolkit prefetch / AWS S2 URI.
 3. Validate the downloaded .sra file using vdb-validate.
-4. Identify if the SRA data is (single-end) or (paired-end)using fastq-dump.
+4. Identify if the SRA data is (single-end) or (paired-end) using fastq-dump.
 Both single-end (SE) and paired-end (PE) sequencing data are processed with the exclusion of color-space sequence data.
-5. Extract fastq files with parallel-fastq-dump.
+5. Extract fastq files with fasterq-dump.
 6. Perform basic quality control checks on the .fastq reads using FastQC.
 (Diagnose basespace / colorspace, quality encoding, read length)
+7. Identify all adapters using Minion
-7. Trim Bases with phred quality \<10 on the 3′ ends and discarded reads shorter than 18 nucleotides using Skewer.
+8. Trim Bases with phred quality <10 on the 3′ ends, discard reads shorter than 18 nucleotides, as well as remove the adapters identified by Minion using Skewer.
+9. For the following pipelines:
+    - Kallisto:
-8. Transcript-level expression counts are generated using Kallisto by mapping all the reads that pass quality control to the genome.
-Command: "kallisto quant" .
-All counts are reported on the gene level by taking a simple sum of Transcript-level counts.
+      Transcript-level expression counts are generated using Kallisto by mapping all the reads that pass quality control to the genome
+      All counts are reported at the gene level by taking a simple sum of Transcript-level counts.
 (NOTE: Kallisto pseudo counts are rounded to       integer values)
+      Optionally, if RSeqQC module is included pseudo BAM files are generated
+    -  STAR:
+      Reference indexes for STAR mapping are selected based on the read_length as detected by FastQC.
+      Gene-level expression counts are generated using STAR by mapping all the reads that pass quality control to the genome.
+      Optionally, if RSeqQC module has been chosen, those checks are performed on the BAM/pseudo BAM file.
-9. A Multiqc report is generated that compiles all fastqc, kallisto and skewer output into a single report.
+10. A Multiqc report is generated that compiles all FastQC, RSeqQC (only if requested), Kallisto/STAR, and Skewer output into a single report.
-10. For every SRR accession, the generated counts are collected into a single (.gct) file and multiple SRR counts per GSM ID (sample) are aggregated.
+11. For every SRR accession, the generated counts are collected into a single (.gct) file and multiple SRR counts per GSM ID (sample) are aggregated.
-11. At the feature level, the Ensembl gene IDs are mapped to the respective HGNC symbol, MGI Symbol or RGI symbol.
+12. At the feature level, the Ensembl gene IDs are mapped to the respective HGNC symbol, MGI Symbol, or RGI symbol.
 Counts for duplicate genes are dropped using Mean Average Deviation Score.
-12. Each sample is then annotated with relevant metadata using Polly’s curation models for a standard fields **disease, tissue, cell line, drug, cell type, organism.**
+13. Each sample is then annotated with relevant metadata using Polly's curation models for fields like disease, tissue, cell line, drug, cell type, and organism.
-13. If requested, the counts matrix is normalized using DESeq2 VST (Variance Stabilizing Transformation).
+14. If requested, the counts matrix is normalized using DESeq2 VST (Variance Stabilizing Transformation).
-14. GCT having Raw Counts are pushed to the Omix Atlas - Bulk RNASeq OmixAtlas.
+15. .GCT files with Raw Counts are pushed to the Bulk RNASeq OmixAtlas.

 ### Tools Used for the processing: